- Degree: Master of Arts in Criminal Justice

 - Department: Criminal Justice

 Applications are accepted year-round, and students can begin the program during any academic term.
 There are two separate applications to be admitted to this program.
 Please complete both the University application and Program Application in the Master of Arts in Criminal Justice Admission two step process and submit to:

-- Notice to out-of-state distance students: Western Oregon University is unable to accept new distance students residing in the states of Arkansas, Maryland, Indiana, or Minnesota at this time.
+- Notice to out-of-state distance students: Western Oregon University is unable to accept new distance students residing in the states of Alabama, Arkansas, Maryland, Indiana, or Minnesota at this time.
 Distance students in some states may face other restrictions regarding program admission and activity.
 Visit our State Authorization page to learn more.